Vertigo, Dizziness and Balance

 Vertigo is the sense that the environment is moving around you or that you are moving within your environment.
 It is most often felt as a spinning sensation.

 When you experience vertigo this is almost always a sign that you have a vestibular disorder (a problem with the inner ear or the nerve connecting it to the brain).
+Vestibular disorders can sometimes cause blurred/double vision and imbalance.

 Examples of vestibular disorders include BPPV, Meniere's disease, vestibular neuronitis, acoustic neuroma and labyrinthitis.
 Problems within the vestibular system can also be a side effect of ear surgery or certain medications.